mhogrefe/malachite/docs/index.md

 Malachite is designed to work with very large numbers efficiently.
 See [here](/performance) for a performance comparison against other libraries.

-If you are coming from GMP, [this page](/gmp-mapping) maps GMP's functions onto their Malachite counterparts, and marks the ones Malachite does not have yet.

 Malachite uses `no_std`, unless the `random`, `test_build`, or `bin_build` features are enabled.